 For example, in the 1800s the government passed stringent fugitive slave laws that compelled citizens of all states to assist law enforcement with the apprehension of suspected runaway slaves.
 Known as the Fugitive Slave Act of 1850, the law included large fines for anyone who aided a slave in an escape, even by simply giving the person food or shelter.
 Northerners used the jury box to voice their protest by refusing to convict in these cases and thereby “nullifying” the law on moral grounds.
 In other cases, juries nullified prohibition era laws and drug laws that they disagreed with.

 Jury nullification is legal according to the U.S. Supreme Court, but whether or not juries need to be instructed on this right is a different matter.
 The Supreme Court has ruled that while the power of jury nullification exists, state courts and prosecutors are not required to inform jurors of this power.
 Accordingly, judges around the country have routinely forbidden any mention of jury nullification in the courtroom.
 For example, a 2016 push by New Hampshire lawmakers to require a jury nullification instruction was quashed in the state Senate.

 The right to disregard the law if you morally disagree with it also comes from the fact that jurors cannot be punished for the verdict they render, no matter how unpopular it is to the general public or the specific judge presiding over the case.
 Also, defendants found not guilty cannot be retried for the same crime.
 Hence, once a jury finds a defendant not guilty, there is no mechanism for a prosecutor to bring the case against the same defendant again.

-If you are standing trial for a crime, you likely have many questions.
-One of your key inquiries will be whether or not you are going to have a fair and impartial trial by a jury of your peers.
-An experienced criminal defense attorney can help you protect that right, while also representing you in court.
-Find out more with a free case review today at no obligation to you.
+If you're standing trial for a crime, you likely have many questions.
+One of your key inquiries will be whether or not you're going to have a fair and impartial trial by a jury of your peers.
+An experienced, local criminal defense attorney can help you protect that right, while also representing you in court.